-This isn’t going to be a “why single length?” article (although I should probably do another one of those soon judging by the questions I see,) but I feel like I should start by saying that I really don’t like a lot of the stuff I read about playing with clubs that are all the same length.
+This isn’t going to be a “why single length?” article (although I have just done a single length FAQ that should help,) but I feel like I should start by saying that I really don’t like a lot of the stuff I read about playing with clubs that are all the same length.
 The main reason is that most of it is written by golfers who really haven’t tried them or a best, hit a test club a few times on the range.

 Single length is a bit different.
-I don’t believe it is a perfect fit for everyone, but I do think it has some distinct advantages.
+I don’t believe it is a perfect fit for everyone, but I do think it has some distinct advantages in the same way that minimalist golf (another of my golfing passions) will be great for some and not for others..
 Once more, it will take another article to talk through some of those, and I promise I will get down to that soon!

 So let’s start with the premise that you have decided to turn to the darkside and give them a try.
 As you start to dig a little bit, you will realise that there are actually quite a few different options out there.
 I entitled this article pinhawk vs cobra because these two represent different points on the buying scale, but I will run through a few more options that you might want to consider.